How Much Does a Stair Lift Cost in 2024?

-If you are working with a quality local dealer, they can work with you to determine how much these features may add to the cost as it can vary by stair lift type and/or model.
+If you are working with a trusted local dealer, they can work with you to determine how much these added options may add to the cost as it can vary by stair lift type and/or model.
 They may have access to manufacturer discounts or specials to help reduce the price.
-The more you customize your stair lift, the higher the price.
+The more you customize your stair lift, the higher the price will be.

-You can also choose to upgrade the upholstery of your chair to better match the design and décor of your home, like the one pictured below (black upholstery).
+You can also choose to upgrade the upholstery of your chair to better match the design and décor of your home:

 Purchasing a Stair Lift Through a Dealer vs. Online

-You may be able to find new stair lifts listed online for considerably less than the prices listed here.
-However, those prices typically do not include the cost of delivery, installation, or warranty coverage, all of which are included in most cases when sold by reputable dealers.
+You may be able to find new stair lifts listed online for less than the prices listed in this guide.
+However, beware that prices you see on an e-commerce website or online marketplace typically do not include the cost of delivery, installation, or come with warranty coverage.

-Some online stair lift providers market do-it-yourself installation as a way to save money.
-However, most quality stair lift manufacturers such as Bruno, Handicare, and Harmar do not recommend DIY installation and sell only through certified dealers.
-Although many stair lifts are simple in operation, the installation is a thorough and sensitive practice.
+Some online e-commerce stair lift providers also market do-it-yourself installation as a way to save money.
+However, most quality stair lift manufacturers such as Bruno or Harmar do not recommend DIY installation and only offer their lifts through certified dealers.
+While many stair lifts are simple in operation, the installation is a thorough and sensitive practice.

-Lifeway Mobility's technicians are professionally trained & certified, giving us the ability to ensure that all installation and service jobs are of the highest quality.
+Lifeway Mobility's technicians are professionally trained & certified, giving us the ability to ensure that all installations and service provided are of the highest quality.
 When finished with the installation of a stair lift, our technicians take it one step further by taking the time to clean the staircase and then providing a thorough demonstration of how to safely use and operate the lift.
-Additionally, Lifeway is both a licensed and insured stair lift company – something the larger companies and internet dealers can’t say.
+Additionally, Lifeway is both a licensed and insured stair lift company – something the larger companies and internet dealers can’t say!

 While it is a cost-saving measure, self-installation can put you, your family, or your home in harm’s way.
 The Accessibility Equipment Manufacturers Association (AEMA) provides the most knowledgeable information on stairlifts and residential elevators.
 Read why it strongly advises against a self-install of any stairlift or residential elevator product.
 Your safety could be at risk!

-In addition, it can be difficult to find reliable service for stair lifts purchased online or from manufacturers that advertise on late-night TV.
-Local dealers, such as Lifeway, provide ongoing service for all stair lifts that are installed.
+In addition, it can be difficult to find reliable service for stair lifts purchased online or directly from some manufacturers.
+Local dealers, such as Lifeway Mobility, provide ongoing service for all stair lifts that we install.
 We also provide the option of test riding a stair lift before deciding to make a purchase, as we have showrooms in the following areas:

-Please contact us to set-up your FREE in-home evaluation to get an exact quote and better determine if a stair lift is the best option for you or your loved ones.
+Contact us to set-up a FREE in-home evaluation to get an exact quote and better determine if a stair lift is the best option for you or your loved ones.